-Generally, in order to recover for the time that you missed from work, you have to prove that you actually suffered a lost of income.
-Depending on whether you are an employee of a company or you are a business owner, there are certain things that you need to do to prove your loss of income to the insurance company, and if necessary to a judge or jury.
-Some of these are addressed generally, below.
-It should be noted that the elements you will need to prove your claim will vary depending on the type of job you have and only by consulting with an injury lawyer, can you get advice that is applicable to your specific situation.
+Generally, in order to recover for the time that you missed from work, you have to prove that you actually suffered a loss of income.
+Depending on whether you are an employee of a company or you are a business owner, there are certain things that you need to do to prove your loss of income to the insurance company and, if necessary, to a judge or jury.
+Some of these are addressed generally below.
+It should be noted that the elements you will need to prove your claim will vary depending on the type of job you have, and only by consulting with an injury lawyer can you get advice that is applicable to your specific situation.
 Nevertheless, the following may be helpful to you.

-Q. Where Do I Start in Documenting My Lost Wages?
+Q. Where Do I Start Documenting My Lost Wages?

 Q. What Can I Do From the Beginning to Make Sure that I Get Compensated For My Lost Income?

-A. You should definitely keep a record of the days and or hours you missed because of your pain as well as keep track of the time you missed to attend doctor visits and therapy visits.
-If your company does this automatically (i.e. if you are an hourly employee), your lawyer can help you obtain this documentation.
+A. You should definitely keep a record of the days and or hours you missed because of your pain as well as keep track of the time you missed attending doctor visits and therapy visits.
+If your company does this automatically (i.e., if you are an hourly employee), your lawyer can help you obtain this documentation.
 Nevertheless, you may want to keep your own records or a journal as to when you miss work.

 Q. What Kind of Documentation Does One Need to Provide as an Employee?

 A. Proving your loss of income as an employee of a company means having copies of recent paychecks or paycheck stubs from your job.
 Usually, we ask for documentation for a period of approximately three months before the accident.
-In addition, you may want to have to have your employer fill out a verification form provided by either your insurance company or by your attorney’s office that will help document your lost wages.
-The document should how many hours you normally work in a week, how many days a week and how much you were paid either hourly, weekly or biweekly.
+In addition, you may want to have your employer fill out a verification form provided by either your insurance company or by your attorney’s office that will help document your lost wages.
+The document should show how many hours you normally work in a week, how many days a week, and how much you were paid either hourly, weekly, or biweekly.
 Your employer will fill out how many hours or days you missed from your job.
-In addition, you may have to provide a copy of your W-2’s for the previous year before the accident.
+In addition, you may have to provide a copy of your W-2s for the previous year before the accident.